 - Willingness to learn specialized software tools used in clinical trial conduct.

 - Strong analytical skills and problem-solving capabilities.

-- As our client is a global company, this role may be required to attend and participate in business meetings in person or via conference call, that will be scheduled in the evening or early morning.
+- As a global company, the candidate may be required to attend and participate in weekly or monthly business meetings in person or via conference call, which will be scheduled in the evenings or early mornings.